websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/tags-and-categories/user-guide/organizing-content-with-categories-and-tags.md

 ![Find the Categories and Tags options under the Categorization panel](./organizing-content-with-categories-and-tags/images/01.png)

 In addition to the Categorization panel, you can tag or categorize an asset at creation time or edit an existing asset using the Categorization section.
+Each Vocabulary is represented as a separate entry in this section.

 ![Tag and Categorize your content using the Categorization section](./organizing-content-with-categories-and-tags/images/02.png)